acailic/acailic.github.io/_notes/oca-chapter-1.md

 - int [].getClass().isArray() will return true.

 - new int[2][4];  it will instantiate both the dimensions of the array and not throw null pointer exception accessing each value;

+- two integral primitives can be compared using == operator.

+- s instanceof Short : left operand of instanceof MUST be an object and not a primitive.